An 8 Week Course

 It sounds like very little for 4 – 5 hours of class, but it really takes more than 4 hours to do this properly for the first time.

-We deal with the finishing of openings and raw edges like necklines, arm holes and hemlines in the following ways:
+We deal with the finishing of the raw edges of openings such as necklines, arm holes and hemlines in the following ways:

 The Contoured Facing